This Magical Woodland Walk Finishes At A Tea Garden Next To A 30ft Waterfall

 How do you get down to the waterfall at Falling Foss?

-Before you tuck into scones with clotted cream and jam, the waterfall walks is worth it to work up an appetite.
-The 30ft waterfall sits below the cafe and is a 1.5 hour ciruclar walk starting from May Beck.
+Before you tuck into scones with clotted cream and jam, the waterfall walk is worth it to work up an appetite.
+The 30ft waterfall sits below the cafe and is a 1.5-hour circular walk starting from May Beck.

-The magical woodland walk is a 2-mile circular with shallow waters to paddle in and perfect for a little jaunt although it’s not great for anyone with a pram or wheelchair.
+The magical woodland walk is a 2-mile circular walk with shallow waters to paddle in, and perfect for a little jaunt, although it’s not great for anyone with a pram or wheelchair.
 The guys at Falling Foss cafe are great for any advice, if you’re unsure.

 The rustic setting is the perfect backdrop to one of the most incredible tea rooms in the UK.
 You can enjoy homemade scones with jam & cream, cakes and hearty bacon butties washed down with barista-style coffee or some classic English tea.

-It’s perfect spot for letting your kids play in nature whilst you enjoy a quiet cuppa and a well-deserved rest.
-Being out in nature is proven to relieve stress and we could all use a bit of stress relief that’s for sure.
+It’s the perfect spot for letting your kids play in nature whilst you enjoy a quiet cuppa and a well-deserved rest.
+Being out in nature is proven to relieve stress.
+And, we could all use a bit of stress relief, that’s for sure.

-On our visit we enjoyed a sarnie with a coffee, crusty bread and with a few olives and of course a nice slap of Rocky Road for that sugar hit.
+On our visit, we enjoyed a sarnie with coffee, crusty bread with a few olives and of course a nice slab of Rocky Road for that sugar hit.

-Check out our visit to Falling Foss Tea Garden & Waterfall below:
+Check out our visit to the Tea Garden & Waterfall below:

-The tea gardens have a firepit where they sometimes provide free marshmallows for you to toast as well as plenty of other activities for you and your kids.
-You can also bring your pooch along as they are pet-friendly which is an added bonus.
+And, the tea gardens have a firepit where they sometimes provide free marshmallows for you to toast, as well as plenty of other activities for you and your kids.
+You can also bring your pooch along as they are pet-friendly, which is an added bonus.

-If you’re thinking of visiting the Falling Foss Tea Garden make sure you bring cash as they don’t accept cards.
+But, if you’re thinking of visiting the Falling Foss Tea Garden, make sure you bring cash as they don’t accept cards.
 They are open each day from 10:30 am to 4 pm.
+Its 2025 opening dates are April 5th – May 6th; May 23rd – June 1st, and July 5th – August 31st.

 Feature Image Credit: Photo © Mick Garratt (cc-by-sa/2.0)